-Critical incidents regarding member health, safety and welfare are defined by Illinois State law.
-They involve actions that may jeopardize the health, safety, and well-being of vulnerable adults by causing harm or creating a serious risk of harm to a person by their caregiver or other trusted individual, whether or not harm is intentional.
+Incidents regarding member health, safety and welfare are defined by Illinois state law.
+They involve actions that may risk the health, safety, and well-being of vulnerable adults by causing harm or creating a serious risk of harm to a person by their caregiver or other trusted person, whether or not harm is intentional.

 - Physical abuse – the willful infliction of physical pain or injury, or the willful deprivation of services necessary to the physical safety of an individual

 - Emotional abuse – an act that inflicts emotional harm, invokes fear or shame or otherwise negatively impacts the mental health or safety of an individual

 - Neglect – the failure of an agency, facility, employee, or caregiver to provide important services needed to maintain the physical and or mental health of a vulnerable adult